Lucía Rodríguez Pérez

 What is the most difficult part of the artistic process for you?

 Right now, the most difficult part is deciding what to work on.
 I have so many ideas and possibilities but time and means are limited so I have to decide what to commit to and sometimes that is hard.
 I wish I could work faster, but the work takes the time it takes.
-Sometimes it hunts me the idea that I am sacrificing some ideas when I prioritize others.
+Sometimes it haunts me - the idea that I am sacrificing some ideas when I prioritize others.

 Are there any aspects of your process that are left to chance?